caibolun/cppjiebadat-py/README.md

 CppJiebaDAT-py using [Double Array Triev](https://github.com/s-yata/darts-clone) with mmap to share dictionay memory (24MB mmap).

 #### Default dictionary
-A default dictionary with `utf8` coding（）is package in the python libaray.
+A default dictionary with `utf8` coding（[jieba.dict.utf8]（https://git.code.oa.com/mmbizcv/cppjiebadat-py/blob/master/cppjiebadat_py/dict/jieba.dict.utf8））is package in the python libaray.
 Users can specify their own custom dictionary into the default dictionary to ensure a higher accuracy.

 #### Delay initialization